Planar Point Sets Determine Many Pairwise Crossing Segments: Introduction

 {\bf Our results.} The aim of the present paper is to find many pairwise crossing edges in dense geometric graphs.
 For every $n\geq 2$, let $T(n)$ denote the largest positive integer $T$ with the property that any complete geometric graph with $n$ vertices has at least $T$ pairwise crossing edges.
 Equivalently, $T(n)$ is the largest number such that any set $V$ of $n$ points in general position in the plane determines at least $T$ pairwise crossing segments.
 (A segment is {\em determined} by $V$ if both of its endpoints belong to $V$.)

-It was proved by Aronov, Erd\H{o}s, Goddard, Kleitman, Klugerman, Pach, and Schulman \cite{CrossingFamilies} in 1991 that $T(n)=\Omega(\sqrt{n})$, cf. \cite{Va2}.
+It was proved by Aronov, Erd\H{o}s, Goddard, Kleitman, Klugerman, Pach, and Schulman \cite{CrossingFamilies} ipn 1991 that $T(n)=\Omega(\sqrt{n})$, cf. \cite{Va2}.
 Since then no one has been able to improve this bound.
 The prevailing conjecture is that $T(n)=\Theta(n)$ \cite{Book}.
 A slightly sublinear lower bound holds for ``uniformly distributed'' point sets, in which the ratio of the largest distance and the smallest distance between two points is $O(\sqrt{n})$ \cite{Va1}.
-Note that the best known construction found by a group of Austrian and Czech researchers gives $T(n)\le \lceil n/5\rceil$; see ~\cite{Ai}.
+Note that a very recent construction by Evans and Saeedi \cite{EvSa} yields $T(n)\leq 5\lceil n/24 \rceil$, which was lately improved to $T(n)\le \lceil n/5\rceil$ by a group of Czech and Austrian researchers \cite{Ai}.

 Our main theorem comes close to settling the above conjecture in the affirmative, and applies in a more general setting.

 \begin{theorem} (i) Any set $V$ of $n$ points in general position in the plane determines at least $n/2^{O(\sqrt{\log n})}$ pairwise crossing segments.